chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 `x_chef_automate.enable.system.app`
 : Used to enable software installed mappings.
 Valid Values: `Yes`, `No`.
 Default: `No`.

-Follow these steps to alter the default values in the **Application Properties**:
+Follow these steps to alter the default values in the **Application Properties** screen:

 1. Navigate to the **ServiceNow** application.
 1. Select the **Chef Automate** > **Properties** option from the left navigation pane.
 The **Chef Automate Properties** screen appears.